-The equity (carrying amount) of the acquiree at the acquisition date after the items with higher materiality levels have been aligned in accordance with the parent company's accounting policies.

-"Goodwill" arises from the acquisition of subsidiaries and represents the excess of the acquisition cost over the carrying amount (net equity) of the acquiree, it is recognized under "Intangible assets" in ICE Group's consolidated financial statements.
+- The value of consideration transferred by the Group's entity (acquirer); less, - The equity (carrying amount) of the acquiree at the acquisition date after the items with higher materiality levels have been aligned in accordance with the parent company's accounting policies. - "Goodwill" arises from the acquisition of subsidiaries and represents the excess of the acquisition cost over the carrying amount (net equity) of the acquiree, it is recognized under "Intangible assets" in ICE Group's consolidated financial statements.
 Goodwill is systematically amortized (straight-line) to expenses over the term it is expected to generate income.
 The amortization period is determined based on financial criteria in accordance with expectations of obtaining the expected benefits from the business.

-Goodwill" is recognized at cost less accumulated amortization.
+"Goodwill" is recognized at cost less accumulated amortization.